 Jawaani Jaaneman First Day Box Office Collection: A Slow Start For Saif Ali Khan's Film

 After dabbling with 'hatke' characters in his last few films, Saif Ali Khan is back in his urban boy avatar in Nitin Kakkar's latest outing, Jawaani Jaaneman.
-The film also marks the Bollywood debut of Pooja Bedi's daughter Alaya F. While the trailer and the songs of this family entertainer created a lot of buzz, the film which released on Friday (January 31, 2020), began its box office journey on a rather disappointing note.
+The film also marks the Bollywood debut of Pooja Bedi's daughter Alaya F. While the trailer and the songs of this family entertainer created a lot of buzz, the film which released on Friday (January 31, 2020), began its box office journey on a rather slow note.

-According to a report in Box Office India, Saif Ali Khan's film made an estimated Rs 2.5-3 crore on its first day of release.
-Reportedly, the film's collection was hit by Ajay Devgn's Tanhaji: The Unsung Warrior which continues to remain steady at the box office.

-Interestingly, the historical film also stars Saif who plays the main antagonist.
-It collected more in Mumbai circuit than Saif's latest release, Jawaani Jaaneman.
+Jawaani Jaaneman collected Rs.
+3.24 crore on its first day of release.
+Trade analyst Taran Adarsh tweeted the first-day box office collection and wrote, "#JawaaniJaaneman does much better than several *solo* #SaifAliKhan movies released in the *recent past*...
+Biz witnessed an upward trend towards evening shows at metros...
+Needs to trend well over the weekend for a respectable total...
+Fri ₹ 3.24 cr. #India biz."

+#JawaaniJaaneman does much better than several *solo* #SaifAliKhan movies released in the *recent past*...
+Biz witnessed an upward trend towards evening shows at metros...
+Needs to trend well over the weekend for a respectable total...
+Fri ₹ 3.24 cr. #India biz.— taran adarsh (@taran_adarsh) February 1, 2020

+Meanwhile, Ajay Devgn's Tanhaji: The Unsung Warrior which also stars Saif Ali Khan, continues its successful run in cinema halls.
+Taran Adarsh tweeted, #Tanhaji continues its dominance, despite multiple films in the marketplace...
+Will fly high during the weekend, yet again... #Maharashtra is stupendous, contributing a massive chunk to the overall earnings...
+[Week 4] Fri 2.77 cr.
+Total: ₹ 240.64 cr. #India biz."

+#Tanhaji continues its dominance, despite multiple films in the marketplace...
+Will fly high during the weekend, yet again... #Maharashtra is stupendous, contributing a massive chunk to the overall earnings...
+[Week 4] Fri 2.77 cr.
+Total: ₹ 240.64 cr. #India biz.— taran adarsh (@taran_adarsh) February 1, 2020

-Speaking about the film, director Nitin Kakkar recently told IANS, "I think there was always a generation gap between, say, our generation of people who are 40-plus and the way we are with our children, who are now teenagers.
+Speaking about Jawaani Jaaneman, director Nitin Kakkar recently told IANS, "I think there was always a generation gap between, say, our generation of people who are 40-plus and the way we are with our children, who are now teenagers.
 As parents, we are friends with our children but we feared our parents.
 In the story of the film, we explore that generation gap, and how we are becoming receptive towards things that earlier used to be considered taboo."

 "Earlier if a man did not get married within an age bracket, society would question him negatively.
 Now, things are more accepted if a man decides to stay single!
 Our film talks about the equation between parents and children, as well as a father-daughter relationship," he further added.